SPY HILL Research Spy-Hill.net

 See "

 Adding and Updating BOINC applications" for detailed instructions on how to add an application to your BOINC project.
-(These instructions are included in the 'hello' tarball as the file app_add.html.)
+(These instructions are also included in the 'hello' tarball as the file app_add.html.)
 Basically, you first need to "add" the application to your project (i.e. add it to the database) and then "release" a new version of the application by copying the executable to the PROJECT/apps/hello directory and running the update_versions script.

 Make sure the template files are in PROJECT/templates.
 You need both the Workunit template file world_wu.xml and the Result template file hello_re.xml.